Seeking outside help and support when feeling depressive symptoms may head off a bout of depression

 By Deborah Jeanne Sergeant

 People with disabilities are up to three times more likely to experience depression, according to the Centers for Disease Control and Prevention.
-Although limitations because of their disability may be part of the reason they experience depression, many other factors play a role.
+According to The Bollinger Law Firm, P.C., although limitations because of their disability may be part of the reason they experience depression, many other factors play a role.

 “The disabled community has some of their own challenges and risks,” said Missy Stolfi, area director for the American Foundation for Suicide Prevention, which serves the area between Buffalo and Utica.
 “Access of mental healthcare is part of that.”